mulcharv/blogapi/README.md

 This project was my first experience with such a high level of routes, authentication, and handling of data, which allowed me to learn how to do the following:

-* Set up and connect Mongo DB database via Mongoose to Express API
+* Set up and connect Mongo DB database via Mongoose to Express API.
-* Utilize Multer to handle multi-form part data on POST and PUT requests
+* Utilize Multer to handle multi-form part data on POST and PUT requests.
-* Structuring API route paths as per REST protocols to ensure seperation of concerns and no route conflicts
+* Structuring API route paths as per REST protocols to ensure seperation of concerns and no route conflicts.
-* Logicial error handling with and without express-validator
+* Logicial error handling with and without express-validator.
-* Constructing and saving new instances of schemas based on data delivered within the body of fetch requests
+* Constructing and saving new instances of schemas based on data delivered within the body of fetch requests.
-* Writing the correct commands and options to update and deliver existing schema instances in res.json format
+* Writing the correct commands and options to update and deliver existing schema instances in res.json format.
 * Building schema models that are efficient in how they relate to eachother and what extra information they can communicate.
   For this project that meant having posts and comments use the user as the base reference.
-It also required setting timestamps to true, creating virtual properties for formatted timestamps, and setting toObject and toJSON of those virtuals to true
+It also required setting timestamps to true, creating virtual properties for formatted timestamps, and setting toObject and toJSON of those virtuals to true.
-* Including additional levels of authorization such as checking the user ID from the JWT matches the user ID of the post they are trying to delete
+* Including additional levels of authorization such as checking the user ID from the JWT matches the user ID of the post they are trying to delete.

 ## Future Opportunities

 After completion, there are several features I realized would enhance the application which I look to come back in the future and include:

-* Expanding on the user model schema to include more details (country, avatar image, favourite music genres/musicians) that would provide enough to create user bio pages for public viewing by all site users
+* Expanding on the user model schema to include more details (country, avatar image, favourite music genres/musicians) that would provide enough to create user bio pages for public viewing by all site users.
 * The ability for logged in users to like certain posts, comments, and friends, which would yield data that could be included on their front end profile page
-  (favourited comments, posts, and users)
+  (favourited comments, posts, and users).
-* Including cover images as part of the post schema so that each post on the front-end could have a corresponding photo at the top of it
+* Including cover images as part of the post schema so that each post on the front-end could have a corresponding photo at the top of it.

 ## Acknowledgements